Ashwamedh-14/RISC-V-Based-Architecture-Assembler/README.md

 ## Syntax

-Welcome to the syntax of the assembly language, where we will go over some nitpicky stuff while you might be wrting your code.
+Welcome to the syntax of the assembly language, where we will go over some nitpicky stuff while you might be writing your code.

 ### Statements